 Saudi Arabia: Free jailed activists

-Our research shows that through this court peaceful activists, religious clerics, and members of the Shi’a minority are often unfairly tried, given lengthy prison sentences, and even sentenced to death based on “confessions” extracted under torture.
-Several have been executed.
-This court is the government’s tool for muzzling critical voices in Saudi Arabia.
+Our research shows that through this court, which was initially set up as an anti-terror court, peaceful activists, religious clerics and members of the Shi’a minority are often subjected to grossly unfair trials, given lengthy prison sentences, and even sentenced to death based on so-called “confessions” that are extracted under torture.
+Several individuals have already been executed.
+This court is one of the state’s most powerful tools for muzzling critical voices in Saudi Arabia.

-Sign the petition and demand that the King of Saudi Arabia, King Salman immediately and unconditionally releases all those who have been imprisoned for peacefully protesting.
+Sign the petition and demand that the King of Saudi Arabia, King Salman immediately and unconditionally releases all those who have been imprisoned for peacefully defending human rights and freedoms.